epfl-lasa/grasp_synthesis_toolkit/Toolbox/rotation_matrix/README.txt

-The class RotationMatrix allows to handle a 3D rotation matrix with different parametrizations:
+The class RotationMatrix allows to handle a 3D rotation matrix with different parametrization:
 - a [3x3] rotation matrix
 - Euler angles
 - exponential map
 - quaternions
-Once a RotationMatrix instance has been created from one of the parametrizations above, all the parametrizations can be obtained interchangeably.
+Once a RotationMatrix instance has been created from one of the parametrization above, all the parametrization can be obtained interchangeably.

 Additional static methods allow to convert a parametrization into another one without creating instances.

 Examples:

-% create a RotationMatrix from different parametrizations
+% create a RotationMatrix from different parametrization

 r = RotationMatrix(rand([3,1]), 'exponentialMap');
 r = RotationMatrix(eye(3), 'rotationMatrix');